garylirocks/quickrefs/networking.markdown

 ## Application Layer

-protocals to specify format for different applications: HTTP, FTP, Email, ...
+protocols to specify format for different applications: HTTP, FTP, Email, ...

 ## top down - from user's point of view